WHICH WAY DOES THE

 battery, what's the real direction?
 Not right to left, not left to

 right, but in both directions at once.
 About half of the charge-flow is

 composed of positive atoms, and the remaining portion is composed of

 negative atoms flowing backwards.
-Of course in metal wires outside the
+Of course in (solid, unmoving) metal

 battery, the real particle flow is only from negative to positive.
 But

 inside the battery's wet electrolyte, the charge-flow goes in two opposite

 directions at the same time.
 (And if we should build a circuit entirely

 out of hoses full of salt water, with no metal conductors used, then

 all the current would be bi-directional.)